-The human services department, in cooperation with the department of health, is authorized to administer demonstration programs that provide in-home and coordinated community care services to the frail elderly and to persons with a disability who would otherwise require institutionalization.
+The health care authority, in cooperation with the aging and long-term services department, is authorized to administer demonstration programs that provide in-home and coordinated community care services to the frail elderly and to persons with disabilities who would otherwise require institutionalization.
 The programs authorized by this section shall serve both those eligible and not eligible for federal medical assistance programs.